 Scott was born and raised just north of Cottonwood Heights in Holladay.
 He earned his Eagle Scout award and graduated from Olympus High School before going on to earn his bachelor’s in International Business Finance from BYU.
+He is currently earning a Masters of Public Administration from the University of Utah.
 His residence has remained unchanged for the last seventeen years, where he lives with his wife, Ann, and the youngest of their four children.
 Besides political office, Scott also serves his community as a scout master, is active in church, and enjoys working from home.

-Having lived in the area his entire life, Scott is imminently aware of the issues that affect Cottonwood Heights.
+Having lived in the area his entire life, Scott is aware of the issues that affect Cottonwood Heights and loved being involved.
 Serving on the incorporation committee, and then being elected to the first city council, has allowed him to witness all that is required in creating and developing a fledgling city.
-Because of the efforts of all involved, Cottonwood Heights was the youngest city to be selected in the list of the top one hundred most livable cities in America.
+Because of the efforts of all involved, Cottonwood Heights was the youngest city to be selected in a list of the top one hundred most livable cities in America.

 Scott has been the driving force behind community activities such as Butlerville Days, the Easter Egg Hunts, and Bark in the Park.
 He enjoys working with the great volunteers in the City.

 When approached by a group of High School students, he worked with them to create the Youth City Council, a volunteer organization where teenagers in ninth through twelfth grade perform service projects, learn about the workings of local government and hold social events.
-He has served to support the teenagers as both an advisor and the city council liaison for the past five years.
+He has served to support the teenagers as both an advisor and the city council liaison since 2006.

 City Website development and oversight